GwangseongCho/GwangseongCho.github.io/_posts/2024-02-18-differential-equations.md

 > $$\frac{\partial^2 y}{\partial x^2} + y = 0$$

 ### Classification by Order
-The order of a differential eqaution is the order of the highest derivative in the equation.
+The order of a differential equation is the order of the highest derivative in the equation.
 > Examlple 1.1.3
 >
 > $$\frac{dy}{dx} + y = e^{x}$$

-The order of above equation is one.
+The order of the above equation is one.

 > **Differential Form**
 >
 >$$M(x,y)dx + N(x,y)dy = 0$$

 ### Classification by Linearity
-An nth-order oridinary differential equation is called to be linear if *F* is linear in $y,y',...,y^{(n)}$.
+An nth-order ordinary differential equation is called to be linear if *F* is linear in $y,y',...,y^{(n)}$.
 This means that an nth-order ODE is linear when is

 $$ a_n(x)y^{(n)}+a_{n-1}(x)y^{(n-1)} + ... +a_1(x)y'+a_0(x)y - g(x) = 0$$

-> Examlple 1.1.4\
+> Example 1.1.4\
 > Linear
 >
 > $$y'' -2y' + y = 0$$